...And How to Make it Exceptional

 Product or service

-Start by defining your product or service in a short one-liner.
+Start by defining your product or service with a short one-liner.
 Think of the first part of your pitch as the high-concept pitch.

 If you can’t summarize your product quickly, it’s too complicated.
 And if you can't summarize it with a one-liner, it's a sure sign that you need to reevaluate your product/service.

-Lead into the rest of your elevator pitch by summarizing the basic problem that your product resolves, with a segway into the benefits of your product/service, providing an example of concrete results.
+Lead into the rest of your elevator pitch by summarizing the basic problem that your product resolves.
+Segway into the benefits of your product/service providing an example of concrete results.

-Keep it to a couple sentences.
-The problem, and the benefits and results of your product/service.
+Keep it to a couple of sentences.
+The problem, the benefits, and results of your product/service.